SalesConnection/Caction-Support/docs/Can't_Access_Digital_Form.md

      <img src="img/Edit_Access_For_Digital_Form_Step_3.png" alt="How to edit access for Digital Form Step 3">
    </p>

-4. Click the expand button to change the access for the user.
+4. For example, if you want to manage user access for Quaotation.
+Click the expand button to change the access for the user.

    <p align="center">
      <img src="img/Edit_Access_For_Digital_Form_Step_4.png" alt="How to edit access for Digital Form Step 4">